CS203-G1/documentation/docs/architecture/microservice.md

 # Microservice Pattern

+## Design

+### Roster
+Roster service is a containerized Spring Boot application.
+It is responsible for managing and viewing roster schedules.
+It also shows statistic of the companies' roster related metrics like employees working onsite and remotely.
+### Analytics
+Analytics service is a containerized Spring Boot application, responsible for a logging of vaccination status of each employee and covid rate.
+This service will be integrated with a regression model to predict the recoverability of a company according to the data we have about the company.

+### Scraper
+Scraper service is a containerized Spring Boot application that scrapes the government website from time to time.

 ## Why Microservices

 For our solution, we are using the Microservice Pattern instead of Monolithic Pattern.
 Main reasons are as below: